alexandrabrian/critical_feature_extraction/README.md

 All investors seek to predict stock positions (buy, hold and sell) that generate a profitable return.
 There are many different methods employed to accomplish this goal, such as fundamental, sentiment  and technical analysis.
 Financial forecasting has many challenges because financial time series data are noisy, non-stationary and volatile.
 Due to the many features and noisy features associated with historical pricing data many investors have turned to machine learning, statistical and computational perspectives.

 ### Solution Statement:
 This study aims to reduce the inherently noisy nature of the features associated with the time-series data by employing machine learning algorithms.
 Because the data is nonlinear we will use Kernel Principal Component Analysis (KPCA) to reduce the number of features.
 This study will also employ Support Vector Regression (SVR) because it has shown to be more robust against noise and uses a kernel trick to deal with non-linearity of the data.
-First, naive Principal Component Analysis (PCA) and Linear Regression will be used for our benchmark.
+The goal of this project is to accuratly predict the trading signal with a model using machine learning algorithms.
+Here, we will be attemping to First, naive Principal Component Analysis (PCA) and Linear Regression will be used for our benchmark.
 Next, KPCA and SVR will be used as our model.

 ### Domain and Data:
 This project uses historical pricing data from the S&P500 with the following terms: